-- Be sure machine is properly grounded.

-- 2. 3.

-- Be sure machine is properly grounded.
-Do not attempt to operate saw on any voltage other than the one designated.
-Use correct size time delay fuses to protect incoming current.
-If the drive takes more than 20 seconds for the machine to ramp up or to reach maximum speed with a standard blade, turn the saw off.
+- Be sure machine is properly grounded. - Do not attempt to operate saw on any voltage other than the one designated.
+2 - 3.
+Use correct size time delay fuses to protect incoming current. - If the drive takes more than 20 seconds for the machine to ramp up or to reach maximum speed with a standard blade, 4. - turn the saw off.
 (See trouble shooting on page 27 of this manual).
-Do not cause the motor to repeatedly approach a stall.
-Do not attempt to start the saw for at least 15 minutes after thermal overload has tripped.
-Discompost and lock out the saw for the new remover semaving a starter how, conduit how or whomever semaving 4.
+5. Do not cause the motor to repeatedly approach a stall. - Do not attempt to start the saw for at least 15 minutes after thermal overload has tripped.
+6. - 7.
+Disconnect and lockout the saw from the power source before opening a starter box, conduit box or whenever removing a guard.

-- 5.

-- 6. 7

-- Disconnect and lockout the saw from the power source before opening a starter box, conduit box or whenever removing a guard.

-- Mounting the Blade (Caution!
-Disconnect power source before mounting blade) Place the hex box wrench over the arbor nut and place the long allen wrench in the arbor shaft end hole.
+Mounting the Blade (Caution!
+Disconnect power source before mounting blade)

+- Place the hex box wrench over the arbor nut and place the long allen wrench in the arbor shaft end hole.
 Place a wood striking block under the allen wrench to avoid marring the tabletop.
 Push down on the hex wrench to loosen nut (left hand threaded).
 (See figure 2) - Remove the nut and first arbor collar.
 Wipe the arbor collar faces and mounting area on the blade.
-Slide the blade on 2. - the shaft with the directional arrow away from the motor and pointing clockwise.
+Slide the blade on 2. the shaft with the directional arrow away from the motor and pointing clockwise. - 3.
 Place the arbor collar, recessed sides against the blade, arbor nut and tighten securely.
-(See figure 1) 3.
+(See figure 1)